manikyaswathi/harp/README.md

   ```bash
   export PATH=$HARP_HOME/pipeline/bin/local:$HARP_HOME/cheetah/bin:$PATH
   ```
- The HARP pipeline is ready to used once the HARP_HOME and binaries are set in PATH.
+ The HARP pipeline is ready to be used once the HARP_HOME and binaries are set in PATH.

 **NOTE**